-- 1. By 12 months of the entry into force of this Regulation, the relevant regulatory authority shall decide, in coordination with all the other regulatory authorities of a synchronous area, which power-generating modules, if any, should be classified as an emerging technology.
+- 1. By 12 months of the expiry of the deadline for implementation entry into force of this Regulation, the relevant regulatory authority shall decide, in coordination with all the other regulatory authorities of a synchronous area, which power-generating modules, if any, should be classified as an emerging technology.
 Any regulatory authority of the relevant synchronous area may request a prior opinion from the ECRB-Agency, which shall be issued within three months of receipt of the request.
-The decision of the relevant regulatory authority shall take into account the opinion of the Agency. - 2.
+The decision of the relevant regulatory authority shall take into account the opinion of the AgencyECRB. - 2.
 A list of power-generating modules approved as emerging technologies shall be published by each regulatory authority of a synchronous area.